COSC3020/mergesort-aPannell064/README.md

 (all of length 2), require 1 shift.
 The next n/4 parts require 2 shifts.
 This continues until the final part of length n, which requires n/2 shifts.
 This can be demonstrated through a summation of 1*n/2 + 2*n/4 +. . . + n/2*1.
-Assymptotically, this can represented by a product of two of the same geometric series:
+Assymptotically, this can represented as a product of two of the same geometric series:

 $\displaystyle\sum_{k=1} ^{\infty} (\frac{n}{2})^i$

 Since each of these series converge to n, we are left with an asymptotic complexity of:
 $\Theta(n^2)$

+## Extra Help

+https://www.overleaf.com/learn used for help with LaTeX syntax, specifically for the series.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own,